 “It used to be that if you wanted to try Tibetan Buddhism and meditation, you had to travel all the way to Tibet, and if you wanted to try Korean meditation, you had to travel all the way to Korea.
 But now you can go to neighborhoods in New York and do both in an hour,” says Lodro Rinzler, author and ‘Chief Spiritual Officer’ at the Manhattan studio MNDFL, which opened in late 2015.
 “All of a sudden people are saying this can help you, but Buddhists have been saying, yes, we’ve known this for 2,600 years.”

 And it’s no surprise that more and more people are gravitating to meditation.
-With global estimates of between 200 and 500 million people engaging in meditation, this trend is projected to continue to grow with most people who meditate citing health benefits as the reason.
+With global estimates of between 200 and 500 million people engaging in regular meditation practice, this trend is projected to continue to grow with most people who meditate citing health benefits as the reason.

 The health benefits of meditation have been touted as one of the main reasons for many of those who practice.
-From lowering blood pressure and decreasing pain levels to helping with anxiety and depression, the health benefits of meditation have been well-researched and documented.
+From lowering blood pressure, releasing physical tension, and decreasing pain levels to helping with anxiety and depression, the health benefits of meditation have been well-researched and documented.

 According to the National Institute of Health’s National Center for Complementary and Integrative Health (NCCIH), there is clear evidence to support mediation being helpful for blood pressure issues, irritable bowel syndrome, anxiety, and more.

-Let’s take a more in-depth look at these health conditions and how meditation helps.
+Let’s take a more in-depth look at these health conditions and how the formal practice of meditation helps.

 - Blood pressure